We compare what's there to find the best deals for you.

 In 2017, British Airways and easyJet operate direct flights to Venice Marco Polo from Gatwick, while British Airways flies non-stop to Marco Polo from both Heathrow and London City.
 EasyJet flies direct from Luton to Marco Polo.

 Ryanair offers cheap flights to Venice Treviso from Stansted.

 Put it this way, you’ll never be out of luck if you’re looking for a flight to Venice in 2017 from London.
 That first glass of fine Italian wine is practically within your grasp.

 Beyond the big smoke, options are slightly more limited, but don’t let that dampen your appetite for adventure.

-If you’re opting to touch down at Marco Polo Airport, Monarch, easyJet and Jet2 offer low-cost flights to Venice from Manchester in 2016. easyJet also operates cheap flights to Venice Marco Polo from Edinburgh and Bristol.
+If you’re opting to touch down at Marco Polo Airport, Monarch, easyJet and Jet2 offer low-cost flights to Venice from Manchester in 2017.
+EasyJet also operates cheap flights to Venice Marco Polo from Edinburgh and Bristol.

-Ryanair flies non-stop to Treviso from Leeds, East Midlands and Bristol.
+Ryanair flies non-stop to Treviso from Leeds Bradford, East Midlands and Bristol.